EE3901/EE5901 Sensor Technologies Week 7 Tutorial

 Consider the capacitive strain gauge shown in Figure Q3.

-For a real example of such a device, see the scanning electron microscope image in Figure 2 of this paper by Jiseok Kim et al.
+For a real example of such a device, see the scanning electron microscope image in Figure 2 of Kim et al, Science and Technology of Advanced Materials, 13, 035004 (2012).

 The working principle of this strain gauge is that deformation of